 Part 2.
 Finding Successful Blog Sites

 Blog sites tend to concentrate on specific subjects; they are not CNN or the BBC.
-Blog sites tend to focus on a cores subject that grew over time and became a popular blog site for specific subjects.
+Blog sites tend to focus on a core subject that grew over time and became a popular blog site for specific subjects.
 This means that every subject area has its big blog sites, and you must match your content to the market you are selling to.

-There are a number of tools to use to seek out the large and popular blog sites, and they include two approaches: The first is using search engines, specifically Google.
+There are a number of tools to use to seek out large and popular blog sites, and they include two approaches: The first is using search engines, specifically Google.
 The second is using referral networks or professional assistance from friends and peers in your subject area.
 Both approaches must be performed simultaneously, since you will be testing each, by comparing data between sources.
 It is not enough that a blog site says it’s the leader, you have to check and back up their claims by using certain tools.
 These tools include reading the posts and seeing the number of discussions generated by the post.
-Looking at the activity based on quantity of posts within a time frame, and also checking the sites Alexa ranking, google search results (analytics), and domain authority checking (DAC) (which I will discuss in part 5.)
+Looking at the activity based on the quantity of posts within a time frame, and also checking the sites Alexa ranking, google search results (analytics), and domain authority checking (DAC) (which I will discuss in part 5.)

 Let’s start by looking at the referral network and then learning about the various tools to help us reach optimum sites.
 Note, that some of these tools will help you understand the mechanics of internet intelligence.

 A referral network is a list of contacts that help you reach a target.
 These are people that are found online and are willing to help actively in meeting your requests.
 A referral network is used to increase business, reach out to sources, and to help disseminate information.
 In the case of a guest blogging model, the use of a referral network has three functions; 1) Finding out where people read, 2) Finding out who has an impact in successful blog owners (marketing you to blog sites), and 3) Getting your referents active in marketing your blogs to others. (marketing your content to their acquaintances.)